The 5 phases of project management

 • Check the quality of the work and the results obtained.

-• Compare performance with previous projects to see how it has improved.
+• Compare performance with previous projects to see how it has been able to increase.

-Write a detailed document describing how stakeholder expectations were met.
-By explaining the strategies and different phases implemented to achieve these objectives, it gives you food for thought, and enables a retrospective understanding of how events unfolded.
+Write a detailed document outlining how stakeholder expectations were met.
+By explaining what strategies and different phases were put in place to achieve these goals, it gives you food for thought, and allows for a retrospective understanding of how events unfolded.

-Finally, find out whether the project has been carried out on budget.
-Evaluate whether costs and profit are in line with the original plan.
-Look for any opportunity costs that may have been overlooked during the project.
+Finally, see if the project was carried out in accordance with the allocated budget.
+Evaluate whether the costs and benefits are in line with the original plan.
+Look for opportunity costs that might have been overlooked during the project.

-Project management can sometimes seem overwhelming.
-There are many tasks that involve risks, problems and failures.
-To be successful, it's essential to follow the five steps outlined above.
+Project management can sometimes feel overwhelming.
+There are a lot of tasks that include risks, problems, and failures.
+To succeed in your projects, it is essential to follow the five steps mentioned above.

-To take things to the next level, you can also equip yourself with an IT tool that supports every phase of the project lifecycle.
-This is guaranteed to save you time, help you manage your resources more effectively, and make complex projects easier to organize.
+To take your project to the next level, you can also equip yourself with an IT tool that takes care of each phase of the project life cycle.
+This ensures that you save time, better manage your resources, and make the complexity of projects easier to organize.

-To find out more about the Stafiz platform, request a personalized demo!
+To learn more about the Stafiz platform, don't hesitate to request a personalized demo!

 Watch a demo